Guitar chords – a collection of chords and tips

 1st step: Play one chord

 Before you begin to move from one to chord to another, just stay on one chord and try some different strumming patterns.
 A strumming pattern usually consist of a mix of down- and upstrokes.
 The combinations of down- and upstrokes together with pauses and emphasizing some strokes creates a rhythm.
 If you don't play anything that sound rhythmically satisfactory, it won’t sound good regardless how many chords you move around with.
-So, first of all, just choose an easy chord and try to create some easy strumming sequences.
+So, first of all, choose an easy chord and try to create some strumming sequences.

-The diagram below show E minor and this a great chord to start with.
+The diagram below shows E minor and this a great chord to start with.
 It includes all six string, which enables you to strum very freely.
 Choose your own strumming patterns, or use one of the two suggestions:

 1) down - down - up - down - up